Epstein-Zin Utility Maximization on a Random Horizon: The Consumption-Investment Problem

 \begin{remark} Assumption \ref{A4} can be relaxed to some extent, depending on the specific market model employed.
-For instance, in the practical model investigated in Section \ref{subsec:Heston} below, $\widetilde Z$ is actually a bounded process, which largely simplifies the exponential moment conditions. \end{remark}
+For instance, in the Heston model considered in Section \ref{subsec:Heston} below, $\widetilde Z$ is a bounded process, which largely simplifies the exponential moment conditions. \end{remark}

 With the aid of Assumption~\ref{A4}, we are able to derive the permissibility of $(\pi^{*},c^{*})$ in \eqref{optimalstrategies}.